 The first among the Tier 2 section of this guide.
 Audio interfaces are the technical hub of your studio.
 Tier 2 is where you start adding the components necessary for recording vocals and instruments in your studio.

 This device is where almost all of your equipment and hardware connects to.
 You can then tweak the volume levels of each input, and fine-tune a few other things as well.
-All of your recording gear is processed here as well.
+On top of that, all of your recording gear is processed on this device and sent to your computer.

 Input and Output (I/O) count